zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Building The Environment.md

 # Texture the floor

-> A Texture is simply an image that’s applied to a mesh.
+> [!note] A **Texture** is simply an image that’s applied to a mesh.
-{style="note"}

 Find an image to suit the environment appropriate for the game.

-> TIP: When googling, add the word “seamless” to your image searches.
+> [!tip] When searching for images, add the word “seamless” to your searches.
 This means that the edges of the image align with the opposite side, meaning that when the image is tiled on a mesh, no edging will be visible.
-{style="info"}

 Store the image in a folder created for Images.